raiden-network/spec/monitoring_service.rst

 Monitoring servers compete to be the first to provide a balance proof update.
 This mechanism is simple to implement: MS will decide if the risk/reward ratio is worth it and submits an on-chain transaction.

 Fees have to be paid upfront.
-A smart contract governing the reward payout is required, and will probably add an additional logic to the NettingChannel contract code.
+A smart contract governing the reward payout is required, and will probably add an additional logic to the channel contract code.

 Proposed SC logic
 '''''''''''''''''

-1) Raiden node will transfer tokens used as a reward to the NettingChannelContract
+1) Raiden node will transfer tokens used as a reward to the channel smart contract.
 2) Whoever calls SC’s updateTransfer method MUST supply payout address as a parameter.
 This address is stored in the SC. updateTransfer MAY be called multiple times, but it will only accept BP newer than the previous one.
 3) When settling (calling contract suicide), the reward tokens will be sent to the payout address.

 Notes/observations
 ------------------

-The NettingChannelContract/Library as it is now doesn’t allow more than one updated BP to be submitted.
-The contract also doesn’t check if the updated BP is newer than the already provided one How will raiden nodes specify/deposit the monitoring fee?
+How will raiden nodes specify/deposit the monitoring fee?
 How will it be collected?

 A scheme to prevent unnecessary simultaneous updates needs to exist.
 Options: